robertodeveloper00/Donde-Yoga-CR/README.md

 ### Step One

-* I gathered the information by foot and created a local JSON file to simmulate my API.
+* I gathered the information by foot and created a local JSON file to simulate my API.

 ### Step Two

-* I then dinamically displayed the information on the screen and added the accordion functionality
+* I then dynamically displayed the information on the screen and added the accordion functionality

 ### Step Three

-* I struggled around to figure out the Google Mapas API and didn't give up until the functionality was just I imagined it.
+* I struggled around to figure out the Google Maps API and didn't give up until the functionality was just I imagined it.

 ### Step Four